The Sustainable Development Goals (SDGs) and SD Strategies & Tools

 On this page we have put together our studies, research and articles on the SDG and SD strategies and other implementation tools.

-“There are many books on SDGs, but this is a ‘metabook’ which will inspire and guide all those responsible for and studying the SDGs” (Geert Bouckaert); “This book will become the core text in this area” (Paul Jackson); “A book that is a must for those who strive for enhanced professionalism in governance for sustainable development” (Roel in ‘t Veld); “What makes this book a must-read is the emphasis on how to get to differentiated governance for the SDGs” (Guenther Bachmann). […]
+“This is both a theoretical masterpiece and practical handbook” (Bob Jessop).
+“This is a ‘metabook’ which will inspire and guide all those responsible for and studying the SDGs” (Geert Bouckaert).
+“This book will become the core text in this area” (Paul Jackson).
+“This book is an important read for every practitioner from developing and developed countries alike” (Geraldine J Fraser-Moleketi).
+“A book that is a must for those who strive for enhanced professionalism in governance for sustainable development” (Roel in ‘t Veld).
+“What makes this book a must-read is the emphasis on how to get to differentiated governance for the SDGs” (Guenther Bachmann). […]